-The Alzheimer’s Association, Central Ohio Chapter is committed to meeting the needs of persons affected by Alzheimer's disease and other forms of dementia through family and clinical support, education, advocacy, and research.
+The Alzheimer’s Association, Central Ohio Chapter is committed to meeting the needs of people affected by Alzheimer's disease and other forms of dementia through family and clinical support, education, advocacy and research.

 All services are provided without regard to race, age, color, religion, sex, disability, national origin or ancestry.